sablier-labs/flow/SECURITY.md

   an approved address.
 This excludes rebase tokens and interest-bearing tokens.
 - The token contract does not allow callbacks (e.g. ERC-777 is not supported).
-- As explained in [Technical Documentation](https://github.com/sablier-labs/flow/blob/main/TECHNICAL-DOC.md), there could be delays in streamed amounts if rps is extremely small.
-The definition of "extremely small rps" is subjective and depends on the token decimal and its dollar value.
-For example, a streams of USDC less than 50 USDC per month would be considered to have extremely small rps. for WBTC, it would be defined as a value that streams less than 0.001 WBTC a month.
-Any rps value that takes more than 1 second to stream 1 wei of token is also considered extremely small.
+- As explained in [Technical Documentation](https://github.com/sablier-labs/flow/blob/main/TECHNICAL-DOC.md), there could be delays in streamed amounts if `rps` is extremely small.
+The definition of "extremely small rps" is subjective and depends on the token decimals and its dollar value.
+For example, a streams of USDC less than 50 USDC per month would be considered to have extremely small `rps`, but for WBTC, it would be defined as a value that streams less than 0.001 WBTC a month.
+Any `rps` value that takes more than 1 second to stream 1 unit of token is also considered extremely small.

 ### Rewards